khan-sabiha/adminDashboard/README.md

     php artisan serve

 ### Usage
-- It takes the user to the admin dashboard by after logging in.
+- It takes the user to the admin dashboard after logging in.
 - Customize and extend the project to fit your needs.
 - Refer to the AdminLTE documentation and Bootstrap documentation for customization options and     additional features.

 ### Contributing
 Feel free to contribute to this project by opening issues or submitting pull requests.

-## Code of Conduct

-In order to ensure that the Laravel community is welcoming to all, please review and abide by the [Code of Conduct](https://laravel.com/docs/contributions#code-of-conduct).

-## Security Vulnerabilities

-If you discover a security vulnerability within Laravel, please send an e-mail to Taylor Otwell via [taylor@laravel.com](mailto:taylor@laravel.com).
-All security vulnerabilities will be promptly addressed.

 ## License